Orange reveals goal to become global player in multi-cloud services

 The company has set out to establish alliances with the big players in the industry.
 Having already partnered with Microsoft Azure, Orange Business Services today announced a new partnership with Amazon Web Services (AWS) with 100 experts trained on these technologies both in France and around the world.

 In another step to branching out from its HQ in France and aid its goal in bringing in more than 50 percent of its revenue from outside its home nation, Orange Business Services has also announced a partnership with Huawei (among others).
-The company will be opening a new data centre in Amsterdam next month after launching a facility in Atlanta earlier this year.
+The company will be opening a new data center in Amsterdam next month after launching a facility in Atlanta earlier this year.

 Orange Business Services currently has approximately 2,200 cloud experts under its wing and asserts it is aiming to add 300 new global recruits in 2018 alone.